Aide financière

 When will I receive a decision regarding financial aid?

 For new students, financial aid decisions are sent alongside admission decisions.
-This year, that date is March 17, 2023.
-Returning students receive financial aid awards at the same time they receive their enrollment agreement for the following year.
-Typically, this occurs throughout the month of March.
+This year, that date is March 15, 2024.
+Returning students receive financial aid awards at the same time they receive their enrollment agreement for the following year, typically in March.

 Is there a minimum GPA required to maintain a student’s financial aid eligibility?